-On receiving the baseline data and subsequent annual metrics the Trustee has considered its investment classes and investment managers with the support of the investment consultants.
-This process has provoked discussion ultimately enhancing the Trustee's understanding of the relative climaterelated risks and opportunities within its portfolio and continues to influence the Trustee's consideration of climate change risks and opportunities and future investment strategy.
+On receiving the baseline data the Trustee scrutinised its investment classes and investment managers with the support of the investment consultants.
+The initial data provoked substantial discussion ultimately enhancing the Trustee's understanding of the relative climate-related risks and opportunities within its portfolio.
+This has, and will continue to, influence the Trustee's consideration of climate change risks and opportunities and future investment strategy.